eryanyao/eryanyao.github.io/_posts/2021-6-25-interview.md

 2. Techniques
 - I using ASP.NET as the framework.
 It allow me build dynamic web application.
 The C# and javascript use to handle the component of the website.
 And i also using Bootstrap and W3.CSS for my UI.
 And I also using some external library and api for this project.
 For example, Google chart, datatable, etc. And i using Mysql for my database.

+3. Sales Analysis Logic
+- The sales analysis i using SQL query to return the result.
+For example, based on the category, I use the bill table inner join category table based on the category id and group them in the selected month and year.
 ### Strength and Weakness
 #### Strength
 - Creativity (That is the important thing to a software engineer, developer)